sshuair/torchsat/README.md

 # TorchSat (Work In Progress...)

 TorchSat is an open-source PyTorch framework for satellite imagery analysis.

 **Hightlight**:
-- support multi-channels(> 3 channels, e.g. 8 channels) images and TIFF file as input.
+- Support multi-channels(> 3 channels, e.g. 8 channels) images and TIFF file as input.
-- convenient data augmentation method for classification, sementic segmentation, object detection and instance segmentation.
+- Convenient data augmentation method for classification, sementic segmentation and object detection.
-- lots of common satellite datasets loader, .
+- Lots of common satellite datasets loader, .
-- lots of models for satellite vision tasks, such as ResNet, PSPNet, SSD, and MaskRCNN ...
+- Lots of models for satellite vision tasks, such as ResNet, UNet, PSPNet, SSD, FasterRCNN ...
-- training script for common satellite vision tasks.
+- Training script for common satellite vision tasks.

 # Install